anyajegorova/avustava-enkeli/README.md

 - **ESLint**: Linting utility for JavaScript and TypeScript.
 - **Ant Design Icons**: Icon library for React.
 - **FontAwesome**: Icon library for scalable vector icons.
+- **i18next**: Internationalization framework for translating and managing localization.
+- **framer-motion**: Library for animations and gestures in React.

 ### Getting Started